JVM-RingBuffer/RingBuffer/README.md

 # RingBuffer

-This library supplies ring buffer implementations that are optimized for different use cases and can be configured extensively.
+This library supplies FIFO ring buffer implementations that are optimized for different use cases and can be configured extensively.
 The following cases are covered:

 - Single-Producer Single-Consumer
 - Single-Producer Multiple-Consumer